 For a burial service you will need to decide on a coffin or casket, and the preferred location of the burial plot.
-Your George Hartnett Metropolitan funeral director can assist you in making the arrangments to purchase a new gravesite, unless a burial plot was purchased in advance in which case the burial will take place at the existing gravesite.
+Your George Hartnett Metropolitan funeral director can assist you in making the arrangements to purchase a new gravesite, unless a burial plot was purchased in advance in which case the burial will take place at the existing gravesite.

-A graveside service can be the sole venue for the entire funeral service, meaning the funeral service will be conducted at the actual site of the grave, or the graveside service may be one part of a traditional funeral service, taking place after a service at another venue.
+Many families choose to hold a graveside service as part of their farewell to a loved one.
+A graveside service can be the sole venue for the entire funeral service, meaning the funeral service will be conducted at the actual site of the grave.
+The graveside service may also take place after a service at another venue.

 A graveside service can be personalised to your values, culture and spiritual, emotional or personal preferences.
-As an example you can have special music played, release doves, butterflies or balloons into the air or add any other special touches you think appropriate.
+As an example you can play special music, release doves or butterflies into the air, or add other special touches.

 Many Australians prefer cremations to burials.
 Our experience has shown us most families choose to hold some form of funeral service, before the coffin or casket is relocated for cremation.